Can Lysol and Clorox products kill the novel coronavirus? The answer is ... complicated - KTVZ

 While it’s possible that people who touch surfaces or objects contaminated with the virus and then touch their mouths or eyes can also become infected, this may not be the main way the virus spreads, the CDC said.
 So disinfectant wipes can only go so far.

-Plus, Lysol is a disinfectant designed for surfaces in homes, not for body parts.
+Plus, Lysol and Clorox are disinfectants designed for surfaces in homes, not for body parts.
 And even hand sanitizers aren’t foolproof protections against all germs.

 But if they’re concerned, she recommends following the same practices they would if they were trying to avoid the common respiratory infections you can catch this time of year: Scrub hands clean with soap and water, wipe down shared work spaces with those disinfectant wipes and cover coughs and sneezes.

-“All those basic things are effective, whether it’s a novel coronavirus or influenza,” she said.
+“All those basic things are effective, whether it’s a novel coronavirus or influenza,” she told CNN.

-Note: Clarification: This piece has been updated to include comments from Dr. Amesh Adalja and to clarify Saskia Popescu’s position as a consultant for Clorox.